 Privacy concerns relating to students

 "Education records," as defined by federal regulation, broadly includes any documents (physical or electronic), files or other materials that contain information directly related to a student and are maintained by William & Mary.
+So despite the word "education," many records that have nothing to do with courses or academics are protected by FERPA as education records.

 Student health records are protected by the Virginia Health Records Privacy Act.
 The Act applies to certain records of the Student Health Center and the Counseling Center.
 These records are not covered by HIPAA, as discussed below.